plone/plone.restapi-client/docs/actions/sources.md

 ## Get source

+### Query function

-This function returns the source for the given path and field.
+Use the `getSourceQuery` function to get the query for fetching the source for a given path and field.

-- Function name: `getSourceQuery`
+### Hook

+Use the `useGetSource` hook to get the source for a given path and field.

 ### Parameters